m-bock/purescript-transit/README.md

 While this approach works and is straightforward, it has some drawbacks:

----

----

-- **No compile-time safety**: The compiler won't catch if you forget to handle a valid transition or if you add a new state but forget to update the function
+- **Implicit state machine specification**: The state machine's structure is only defined implicitly within the update function's pattern matching and return values.

-- **Documentation drift**: If you update the state diagram, there's nothing ensuring the code stays in sync — you have to remember to update both manually
+- **Documentation drift**: If you maintain a state diagram for documentation purposes, there's nothing ensuring the code stays in sync — you have to remember to update both manually.

+- **Limited analysis capabilities**: There's no way to analyze the state machine's structure or behavior statically — you can only understand it by running the code.

 ### State Machine Implementation II: The Transit Approach